Skrill Wallet

 The Skrill Wallet payment method provides the ability to perform COF purchases of two types: OneClick and regular payments.
 For more information about COF purchases, see Credential-on-file (COF) purchases.

 In the Skrill Wallet payment method, COF purchases of the OneClick type are performed by using the Skrill 1-Tap service.
-This service allows to make payments in "one tap" using previously saved wallet.
+This service allows to make payments in "one tap" using previously saved e-wallet infromation.

 COF payment registration

-To register a COF payment by using Gate, the merchant is required to send a request for purchase with all the required parameters, signature, and the COF purchase registration parameter recurring.register: true to the ecommpay URL and get the callback with the payment result from the payment platform.
+To register a COF payment by using Gate, the merchant is required to send a purchase request with all the required parameters, signature, and the COF purchase registration parameter recurring.register: true to the ecommpay URL and receive the callback with the payment result from the payment platform.
 To register a regular payment the request should also contain information about the frequency, amount, start and end dates of the regular payments.

-In the COF purchase registration callback you receive its identifier, which you can use to perform OneClick payments, and to update, change conditions or cancel regular payments.
+In the COF purchase registration callback the web service receives the purchase identifier, which can be used to perform OneClick payments, as well as update, change conditions or cancel regular payments.

-For more information about purchase processing by using Gate, see Purchases by using Gate.
+For more information about purchase processing by using Gate, see One-time purchases by using Gate.

 After the payment is registered, customers can initiate a OneClick payment using the Skrill 1-Tap service, or the funds are debited automatically according to the specified regular payment conditions.

-At any time, you can change the conditions of regular payments, for example, change the execution time, the expiration date or the amount of debits.
-When conditions change, the actual withdrawal of funds from the customer account does not occur.
+At any time, you can change the conditions of regular payments, for example, change the processing time, the expiration date or the amount of debits.
+When conditions change, the withdrawal of funds from the customer account does not occur.

-Until the expiration date of regular payments performing, you can cancel it.
+Until the expiration date of a regular payment, you can cancel it.

 Requests format

-There are several things you must consider when performing COF purchases in the Skrill Wallet method:
+There are several things you need to consider when sending COF purchase requests by using the Skrill Wallet method:

 • Object general—general purchase information: